Natural Resources

 Community 2.1

 The midgrasses and palatable forbs and shrubs have been eliminated.
 The dominant species are blue grama, and buffalograss.
 These species have developed into a sod-bound condition occurring in localized colonies and exhibit a mosaic appearance.
-Perennial species such as Fendler threeawn have increased.
+Perennial species such as purple threeawn have increased.
 Forbs such as scarlet globemallow, wild onion, death camas, slim-flower scurfpea, and skeletonplant remain.
 Shrubs that continue to increase are broom snakeweed, fringed sagewort, and pricklypear.
 Plant diversity is very low.
 Energy flow and water and mineral cycles have been negatively affected.
 Litter levels are very low and unevenly distributed.
-The Sod-bound Plant Community is extremely resistant to change.
+The Sod Bound Plant community is extremely resistant to change.
 Many plant species are missing and a seed source is not readily available.
 Also, sod-forming grasses tend to maintain themselves due to their resistance to any further overgrazing.

 Dominant plant species